 Table 2.
 MLMR models for each taxa with personality type as a fixed moderator.
-Values highlighted in bold indicate a significant difference between males and females.
+Values highlighted in bold indicate a significant difference (α < 0.05) between males and females.
 Positive estimates indicate that the mean and variability are greater for males than females.
 These models are graphically represented in Figures 1 & 2.